 Crime Writing Tips

-You’ll also receive the CRA Newsletter and bi-monthly Case Files ezine, crammed with info for crime readers and writers.
+Join the Criminal Contenders for special newsletters coming up to Emerging Author Dagger deadline time.
+You’ll also receive the CWA Readers Newsletter and bi-monthly Case Files ezine, crammed with info for crime readers and writers.

 The Best Bit of Writing Advice I Was Ever Given by Morgan Cry